 The Airport in Portoroz is located 6 km south of Portorož, and you can reach the following towns within an hour’s drive: Trieste (Italy), Koper, Postojna, Ljubljana (Slovenia), and Croatian towns on the Istrian Peninsula.

 Alternative airports near Slovenia:

 Zagreb, Pula, Klagenfurt, Graz, Trieste, Venice, Vienna

-You can travel to Slovenia by bus from numerous European cities.
+Traveling to Slovenia by bus from numerous European cities is quite straightforward.

 Most international coaches stop in Ljubljana.

 Foreign EU bus transport providers registered do not require special permits to travel across Slovenia.
 FlixBus coaches and Nomago buses are growing in popularity.

 Traveling to Slovenia by bus is quite straightforward

 Taking a train to Slovenia is easy as it gets.
 There are